-The dentist will use specialist tools to clean the cavity from all the bacteria and damaged tooth structure.
+The dentist will use specialist tools to clean the cavity of all the bacteria and damaged tooth structure.
 Thereafter, the dentist will place a filling material into the cavity to restore the form of the tooth and to prevent any new bacteria from getting in.

 No, every procedure should be done under local anesthesia (numbing the tooth), so you will not feel any pain.